- fair (adj.)

 - fallible (adj.)

-- early 15c., from Medieval Latin fallibilis "liable to err, deceitful." literally "that can be deceived," from Latin fallere "deceive" (see fail).
+- early 15c., from Medieval Latin fallibilis "liable to err, deceitful," literally "that can be deceived," from Latin fallere "deceive" (see fail (v.)).

 - falling (adj.)

 - present participle adjective from fall (v.).
-Falling star is from 1560s; falling out "disagreement" is from 1560s.
+Falling star is from 1560s; falling off "decrease, declining" is from c.
+1600.
 Falling evil "epilepsy" is from early 13c.

 - fallout (n.)